 Koh Samui is a more developed island with a mix of beaches and nightlife.
 There are two main spots on the island, one is a fun nightlife hot spot, and the other is more relaxed and quiet.

-Fisherman’s Village Night Market
+Fisherman’s Village night market

 This is another great market and one of the best in the Southern parts of Thailand!
 There are multiple streets of food and clothes for you to try and explore.